Supported by the Parish Council of Walpole Cross Keys

 The document on this site is updated reflecting changes requested (if they are not felt to be contradictory to the essence of the Plan).
 Click the red sign below to see the most up-to-date document which now includes a proposed village building envelope.

 Once those replies have been received appropriate amendments or comments will be made or added prior to it being sent off for Independent Examiner.

-It appears that Cross Keys leads the way in the area in Neighbourhood Planning
+Cross Keys leads the way in West Norfolk!

 Almost half the population is targeted by scams.
 An up-to-date list of the latest local "scams" and tricksters is available by email from Norfolk County Council.
 For further information visit the page linked to the scam alert picture .
 You can sign up for the latest details or simply read about them online.
 There are other useful options on this page too.